inside.ewu.edu

 Satisfies: a university graduation requirement–diversity.

 Disability and persons with disabilities have been with us throughout the history of humankind.
-This course familiarizes students to disability as a component of the diverse tapestry of society.
+This course familiarizes disability as a component of the diverse tapestry of society.
 Historical disability conceptualizations and issues are discussed.
 Contemporary and emerging explanations of disability in contemporary society and Disability Culture are explored.

 DSST 326.
 BODIES, SOCIALIZATION AND CULTURE.
 5 Credits.